 Revisiting the Influential, Short-Lived and Expensive US Festival

 The US Festival had a staggering impact on the world of rock 'n' roll.
-Even though it existed for only two short years, it would help to lay the groundwork for the modern festivals which we enjoy now.
+Even though it existed for only two short years, this event help to lay groundwork for the modern festivals which we enjoy today.

 The US Festival began with an idea from Apple co-founder Steve Wozniak, who wanted to put on an event that would spotlight both music and technology.
 He mounted his first US Festival beginning on Sept.
 3, 1982, with performances from classic rockers such as the Police, the Ramones, Talking Heads and Tom Petty and the Heartbreakers, as well as artists from many other genres.
 An estimated 425,000 took in the sights and sounds that year.

 The 1983 edition of the US Festival would take things to a bigger and better level.
 In the minds of many, the centerpiece of the event was Heavy Metal Day, which featured performances from Quiet Riot, Motley Crue, Ozzy Osbourne, Judas Priest, Triumph, Scorpions and a memorable set from Van Halen, who were paid $1.5 million.

 How they got to that figure ultimately involved David Bowie.